EdgeCaser/oreja/README.markdown

 ## DISCLAIMER
 Use this at your own risk, and do not use it in a way that breaches privacy laws.
 If you live in a jurisdiction with laws around recording conversations there may be further restrictions to how you can use this app.

-My recommendation: keep it simple and just people know you are using a note-taking tool and ask if that is ok.
+My recommendation: keep it simple and just let people know you are using a note-taking tool and ask if that is ok.
 That should cover most of the gray areas.
 I am not a lawyer, so don't take this as legal advice either.

 ## Features
 - Real-time transcription with speaker diarization using Whisper and pyannote.audio.